mp13on11/dwarf_mine/README.md

 ## License

 The source code is licensed under the [MIT license](http://opensource.org/licenses/MIT).
-Also see the file `LICENSE`.